Alexander Brullov: Career

 He was one of the principal architects for the reconstruction of the Winter Palace after the fire of 1837.
 He designed many striking interiors there, including the Pompei Hall, the Malachite Room, and the White Hall.

 In 1844 he designed and built Orenburg Caravanserai in Orenburg.

 His son Pavel also became a painter of some note.

 Brullov - portrait painter

 Alexander Brullov was an outstanding watercolourist.
 He painted portraits of the Royal Family in Naples.
 He made a drawing of the Coliseum in Rome for Empress Maria Feodorovna.

 In 1831–1832, he painted the famous watercolour portrait of Pushkin's wife Natalia Goncharova.
 It is one of her best portraits, and one of the best watercolours in the history of Russian art.

 In 1837, Briullov painted his portrait of Walter Scott at an evening in Paris at the house of Princess Golitsina and had the drawing transferred onto the lithographic stone.
-In 1830 in St Petersburg Brullov painted a watercolour portrait of Prince Lopukhin, a year later he painted a watercolour portrait of Tsar Alexander Nikolaevich of Russia surrounded by cadets from the Guards corps.
+In 1830 in St Petersburg Brullov painted a watercolour portrait of Prince Lopukhin, a year later he painted a watercolour portrait of Tsarevich Alexander surrounded by cadets from the Guards corps.